Ingyte/LinfetchForDarwin/README.md

-# linfetch3
+# LinfetchForDarwin
-Linfetch version 3, my horrible attempt at recreating my fetch program for the 3rd or 4th time.
+Linfetch version 3, for macOS.